What to cook for dinner this week:

 - Get a batch of Slow Cooker Beans going in the morning – they’ll take 4 hours on high and 6 hours on low.
 The beans will be mixed with rice and served as a side dish tonight and used in Vegetarian Chili on Day #3.
 (You can substitute canned beans if you prefer.
 You’ll want a total of 4 cans, any combination of black beans, kidney beans, and pinto beans.)

 - Make Chimichurri Sauce .
 This sauce will take about 10 minutes to make.
-Spoon it over Flank Steak tonight and reserve the leftover sauce to top Vegetarian Chili on Day #3.
-Reserve Chimichurri Sauce in a covered container in your refrigerator.
+Spoon it over Flank Steak tonight and reserve the leftover sauce in the refrigerator to top Vegetarian Chili on Day #3.

-- Follow this recipe for Perfect Sautéed Vegetables to cook 6 bell peppers, 2 large yellow onions, and 2 pounds of asparagus.
+- Make Perfect Sautéed Vegetables .
 Serve half of the vegetables tonight.
 Combine the remaining bell peppers and onions in a container and reserve in the refrigerator for Steak Tacos on Day #2.
 Reserve the remaining asparagus for Pasta with Sausage and Vegetables on Day #4.

-- Grill 4-6 pounds of steak.
+- Follow this recipe to grill 4-6 pounds of steak.
 How much you grill really depends on how much you think your family will eat.
 An average serving is 1/2 to 3/4 pound per person.
 Make enough for dinner tonight with 2 pounds left over for tacos on Day #2.

 To Get a Jump on the Rest of the Week:

-- Prepare a double batch of Pico de Gallo.
+- Prepare Pico de Gallo .
 Reserve in a covered container in the refrigerator for Steak Tacos on Day #2 and Vegetarian Chili on Day #3.

-- Follow the first step in the recipe for Vegetarian Chili to roast, peel, and chop the poblano peppers and onions.
-Combine in a covered container and reserve in the refrigerator.
-This meal prep task can be done the night you make the chili, but doing it now will save you 10-15 minutes.
+- Follow the first step in the recipe for Vegetarian Chili to roast, peel, and chop the poblano peppers.
+Store in a covered container and reserve in the refrigerator.
+This meal prep task can be done the night you make the chili, but doing it now will save you about 10 minutes.

 - Follow the instructions in the Vegetarian Chili recipe to cook tortilla strips.
 You might want to fry up a few extra because it’s impossible not to snack on these while you make them. 😊

-- If you completed all the meal prep tasks on Day #1, tonight’s steak tacos will be on the table in about 15 minutes.
-Simply follow the recipe to warm the tortillas, reheat the steak, sautéed red peppers, onions, and rice & beans you cooked on Day#1, pull the Pico de Gallo from the refrigerator and dinner is served.
+- Thanks to the prep work you did on Day #1, tonight’s steak tacos will be on the table in about 15 minutes.
+Simply follow the recipe to warm the tortillas, reheat the steak, red peppers, onions, and rice & beans you cooked on Day#1, pull the Pico de Gallo from the refrigerator and dinner is served.

-- If you haven’t already roasted the poblano peppers and onions, do that first because they’ll need time to cool.
-(Follow the first step in the recipe instructions.)
+- If you didn’t roast the poblano peppers on Day #1, do that first because they’ll need time to cool.
+(Follow the first step in the recipe instructions .)